RadicalLedger/zedeid-ss-bulk-signer/ReadMe.md

 # BullJs

 This project uses BullJS, a Redis-backed queue library for Node.js, to handle job queueing and processing.
-For more information on BullJS, visit the [official documentation](https://github.com/OptimalBits/bull){:target="_blank"}.
+For more information on BullJS, visit the <a href="https://github.com/OptimalBits/bull" target="_blank">official documentation</a>.